KL LRT collision: Full service resumes as track repairs completed

 Mr Ridza Abdoh Salleh, the former first chief executive officer of Prasarana (the parent company of LRT operator Rapid Rail), said the accident is a wake-up call for the industry.

-“Luckily, there were no fatalities this round, but it is still a wake-up call, not just for Prasarana, but for the other rail operators, to revisit our procedures, our management philosophy, and we can prevent a bigger disaster from happening down the road," he said.
+“Luckily, there were no fatalities this round, but it is still a wake-up call, not just for Prasarana, but for the other rail operators, to revisit our procedures, our management philosophy, and we can prevent a bigger disaster from happening down the road," he told CNA.

 Commenting on driver negligence being one of the facets of investigation, Mr Ridza said human fallibility cannot be blamed on just the driver as he would be in constant communication with the operations control centre.